kobotoolbox/kobo-transfer/README.md

 3. Copy `sample-config.json` to `config.json` and add your configuration details for the source (`src`) and destination (`dest`) projects.
 If transfering from xls to kobo, duplicate src and destination url and token.

+### Notes for General XLSX Data Transfer
+- for initial transfer from xlsx to kobo, when there is no uuid, the column header for repeat groups must be repeat/{group name}/{xml header for question in repeating group}.
+Each question in repeat group must have its own column in xlsx.
+- to associate media with a specific response/submission for initial transfer, when there is no _uuid column, row number of submission can be used.
+Media for the submission can be saved in file path ./attachments/{asset_uid}/{row_number}.
+- for logical groups, column header can be {group name}/{xml header for question in repeating group}.
+The group name in the header must match Data Column Name in Kobo project.
+- for ranking data, headers must be in this format: {xml header for question}/_1st_choice, {xml header for question}/_2nd_choice, {xml header for question}/_3rd_choice, and so on.

+- if data downloaded from kobo as xlsx with XML values and headers, repeat groups span across multiple tabs.
+Script supports this, and data for these repeat group responses can be edited in the respective tabs and reuploaded.
+- to minimise errors with formatting when data needs to be cleaned, it's best to do initial transfer from xlsx, then download the kobo data from xlsx with XML values and headers.
+The downloaded xlsx from Kobo is best to work from since all headers will be in the format the script expects.

 ### Notes for Google Form Data Transfer